Skip to content

 Application Installation Process

-1. System Update: APT packages are updated and upgraded.
+1. System Updates: APT packages are updated and upgraded to ensure the latest security patches and dependencies.

-2. Repository Clone: The ComfyUI source code is cloned to /root/ComfyUI from https://github.com/comfyanonymous/ComfyUI.git.
+2. Repository Cloning: The ComfyUI source code is cloned from https://github.com/comfyanonymous/ComfyUI.git into /root/ComfyUI.

-• Python pip (python3-pip) is installed via APT.
+4. Python 3 pip is installed via the APT package manager.

 /usr/bin/pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu126

-• A workflow configuration file flux1-dev-fp8.json is deployed to this directory.
+9. A custom workflow file (flux1-dev-fp8.json) is deployed to the workflows directory.

 Access Rights and Security